class FusekiTripleStoreManager(TripleStoreManagerWithAuth):

 Returns:

-bool: True if the facts were successfully stored, False otherwise.
+bool: True if the graph was successfully stored, False otherwise.

 Example: